Questions and Answers

 Q: Why have some fees increased more than others?

-A: The cost of service study completed in June 2009 is the most detailed and exhaustive study the Department of State has ever conducted.
-It gives us greater clarity into our actual costs and allows us to differentiate between specific services within an activity category.
-As a result, and because it is equitable, we are establishing tiered fees for some service categories, (such as nonimmigrant visa application fees and immigrant visa processing fees).
-We will charge more for those cases that require extensive processing and less for more straight-forward cases, better reflecting the cost of providing these services.
+A: Cost of service studies give the State Department greater clarity into our actual costs and allows us to differentiate between specific services within an activity category.
+As a result, and because it is equitable, we have established tiered fees for some service categories, (such as nonimmigrant visa application fees and immigrant visa processing fees).
+We charge more for those cases that require extensive processing and less for more straight-forward cases, better reflecting the cost of providing these services.

 Q: What will the increase in passport fees pay for?